KlipperScreen/KlipperScreen/docs/Configuration.md

 # screw_positions: bl, br, fm

 # Rotation is useful if the screen is not directly in front of the machine.
+# It will affect the bed mesh visualization.
 # Valid values are 0 90 180 270
 # screw_rotation: 0